SinghPrach/PythonBasedDataAnalysis/README.md

 TikTok is one of the most famous social media apps today, known for its short videos with the purpose of entertaining.
 Though, people have a mix opinion for this app, which could be seen in its App' reviews.
 Through this project, I analyzed the TikTok reviews data to find out what people feel about the content of this app.
 7. Flipkart Reviews Sentiment Analysis using Python
+Flipkart, an Indian company is an e-commerce platform.
+Here, we will do the sentiment analysis of product reviews sold on e-commerce platforms, like Flipkart.
 8. Uber Trips Analysis using Python
 Uber is one of the major source of travel for people living in urban areas.
 People use Uber according to their needs.
 Using this analysis, we can draw many important patterns like which day has the highest and the lowest trips or the busiest hour for Uber.